 What is a Good Topping for Sweet Potato Pie?

-Of course, whipped cream is dreamy on this pie, too, And easier.
+- Of course, whipped cream is dreamy on this Sweet Potato Pie, too, And easier.
 Much like pumpkin pie.
 Whipped cream is always a win for me!

 Did you make this yummy pressure cooker sweet potato pie?
 Leave a comment with a star rating below.
 I’d like to know how you liked it!